Gradient and Newton Boosting for Classification and Regression: Discussion

 \subsubsection{Maximal tree depth}

-We also consider other maximal tree depths for a subset of the datasets.
-Specifically, we additionally use the following maximal tree depths: $1$ (stumps), $3$, $8$, and $20$.
+We additionally consider the following maximal tree depths: $1$ (stumps), $3$, $8$, and $20$.
 The results in Appendix \ref{treedepth} show that we continue to observe very similar differences among the different boosting versions also for other maximal tree depths.
+In particular, Newton boosting results in the highest predictive accuracy.
 For the majority of the datasets, stumps and also trees with maximal depth $3$ perform worse than larger trees.
-For one simulated dataset (multi\_classif\_fht), stumps result in increased predictive accuracy.
-In general, we observe only minor differences if we set the maximal tree depth to either $5$, $8$, or $20$.
+However, for one simulated dataset (multi\_classif\_fht), stumps result in clearly increased predictive accuracy.
+Further, very large trees with a depth of $20$ generally perform slightly worse than trees with a depth of $5$ or $8$.